Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Method

-$\mathcal{B}: \se(3)^L \times \Delta^{L-1} \mapsto \se(3)$ represents the \textit{motion blending function}, which computes the per-Gaussian motion by propagating the link-wise movements $\mathcal{R}\left(P_{\mathcal{L},0}, P_{\mathcal{L},t}\right)$ to each Gaussian based on the weights assigned by $\mathcal{W}$ at $t=0$.
+$\mathcal{B}: \se(3)^{|\mathcal{L}|} \times \Delta^{|\mathcal{L}|-1} \mapsto \se(3)$ represents the \textit{motion blending function}, which computes the per-Gaussian motion by propagating the link-wise movements $\mathcal{R}\left(P_{\mathcal{L},0}, P_{\mathcal{L},t}\right)$ to each Gaussian based on the weights assigned by $\mathcal{W}$ at $t=0$.

 We implement $\mathcal{B}$ using dual quaternion skinning (DQS)~\cite{kavan2007skinning}.
 DQS represents transformations using dual quaternions and computes weighted averages in a way that guarantees the resulting transformation remains valid in SE(3) space.
-The link-wise movements computed by $\mathcal{R}$ are analytically determined, as the relative SE(3) transformation can be straightforwardly derived.
+The link-wise movements computed by $\mathcal{R}$ are analytically determined, as the relative SE(3) transforms can be straightforwardly derived.
 Therefore, our motion blender framework hinges on two key design choices: (1) Modeling graph motions by representing their temporal evolution through link poses $P_{\mathcal{L},t}$.
 (2) Defining a weight painting function $\mathcal{W}$ that accurately captures the influence of each graph link on a Gaussian’s motion.
-We address the former design choice by presenting two types of parametric motion graphs in Sec.~\ref{sec:m:motiongraph}.
+We address the former by presenting two types of parametric motion graphs in Sec.~\ref{sec:m:motiongraph}.
 The latter, the design of $\mathcal{W}$, is detailed in Sec.~\ref{sec:m:weipaint}.
-The overall motion blender gaussian splatting framework is visualized in Fig.~\ref{fig:framework}.
+The overall motion-blender Gaussian splatting framework is illustrated in Fig.~\ref{fig:framework}.